Shankar’s Priorities

 To make council activities more transparent and policies easier for everyone to understand, Shankar will ensure that a short synopsis of each council meeting is posted on the city website and on social media channels.

-As your council member, I will hold office hours twice a week, dedicating one hour each session for residents to share their concerns and ask questions.
+As a council member, he will hold office hours twice a week, dedicating one hour each session for residents to share their concerns and ask questions.

 FAQs